albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 ## Use the new service

-Note that now we will have two implementations for the same service as shown in the following image.
+We now have two implementations for the same service as shown in the following image.

 ![Two Implementations.png]({{ '/assets/images/Two-Implementations.png' | absolute_url }})